 It is possible to use Rudder on other platforms than the ones listed here.
 However, we haven't tested the application on them, and can't currently supply any packages for them.
-Moreover, the Techniques are likely to fail.
-If you wish to try Rudder on other systems, please contact us.
+Moreover, some Techniques may not work properly.
+If you wish to try Rudder on other systems, please get in touch with us!